Bridging Loans

 5

-When your home sells: proceeds pay down the debt
+• The sale proceeds (after costs) pay down the bridging debt

 Weighing It Up